oktal3700/tyre/README.md

 };
 ```

-Requires: `Vs` be a pack of types returned by `tyre::visitor`.
-Their types can be deduced by class template argument deduction.
+Requires: `Vs` be a pack of types returned by `tyre::visitor`. _[Note: Their types can be deduced by class template argument deduction.]_

 ### `tyre::visitor`